booru/philomena/README.md

 - Rule names that are selectable when reporting violations can be adjusted in `lib/philomena_web/views/report_view.ex`
 - In `config/config.exs` adjust your own `password_pepper`, `otp_secret_key` and `tumblr_api_key`
 - Predefined forum sections can be changed in `priv/repo/seeds.json` in the forums section
+- Set a custom secret_key_base as `SECRET_KEY_BASE` system environment for the app container.
+To create one, run `mix phx.gen.secret` within the app container.

 ### image_url_root
 The baseUrl for image requests can be changed using the `image_url_root` variable in `config/config.exs`.
 This url is used for rendering images onto the html templates and changing it can be used to cache request with a cdn.
 The Proxy has to redirect to the `/img` endpoint of philomena. (see `lib/philomena_web/views/image_view.ex:85`).
 It is appended with either `view` or `download` depending on the context, as well as the date of upload and the image filename.
 Thumbnails will use the image-id as well as the thumbnail size (see `lib/philomena_web/views/image_view.ex:47`)